 We are afraid that you’ll need to add Wi-Fi passwords again, although you can use a third-party app to back them up.
-An app that comes to mind is Swift Backup, which you can find here.
+An app that comes to mind is Swift Backup, which you can find on Play Store.

 So, you’ll either need to enter manually or back up your Wi-Fi networks.
 Also, in comparison to Wi-Fi networks, you’ll need to add all Bluetooth pairings manually.
 Depending on how many devices you have, this can be quite a cumbersome task.

 In regards to APN, although this action resets APN, as long as your SIM card is inside your phone, these will restore automatically.
 VPN, on the other hand, requires reconfiguring after the reset.